 To sum up, this bibliometric analysis offers a thorough overview of the status of the research on the role that local wisdom plays in the sustainable preservation of cultural resources.
-Together, the recognized clusters, seminal works, and popular terms demonstrate the field's complexity.
-The acknowledgment of local wisdom, the integration of various knowledge systems, and the sustainable management of resources surface as major issues.
+Together, the recognized clusters, seminal works, and popular demonstrate the field's complexity.
+The acknowledgment of local wisdom, integration of various knowledge stems, and the sustainable management of resources surface as major issues.
 It is recommended that researchers and professionals use the knowledge gained from this analysis to guide future lines of inquiry, the creation of public policy, and the development of useful solutions.
 In an ever-changing world, preserving cultural heritage while navigating its complexities calls for the integration of local and global knowledge.
-By laying the groundwork future research for and cooperation, this study promotes а comprehensive strategy for preserving our cultural legacy for next generations.
+By laying the groundwork future for research promotes cooperation, this study comprehensive strategy for preserving our cultural legacy for next generations.